 In addition, according to some genetic studies, Fulanis are related to the black peoples of the Sahel and Central Africa.
 They would have a bit of Eurasian DNA.
 Geneticist Laura Scheindfeldt who published the research studies in 2010 believes that this foreign DNA is negligible and that the Fulanis are essentially Africans.
 Clyde Winters concludes from these same studies that Fulanis are from the Nile and that they are “not from the Middle East”.
 We add that the Fulani language is strictly Black-African and that there are still vestiges of the matriarchy, a cultural trait peculiar to the black world.

-In short, either Fulanis are authentic Egyptians who would have mixed with Whites from Asia when Egypt became a multinational empire, or Fulanis are Blacks with extreme physical features not due to miscegenation, like the Somalis.
+In short, either Fulanis are authentic Egyptians who would have mixed with Whites from Asia when Egypt became a multinational empire, or Fulanis are Blacks with extreme physical features not due to mixing, like the Somalis.
 Anyway, Fulanis are Africans.
 We will see it again with their spirituality.

 The primordial source